See this blog post “Five tax deductions you will miss this year” for other deductions eliminated in 2018.

-The Tax Cuts and Jobs Act now in effect no longer allows for employee home office deductions in 2018.
-This is a significant tax change that, according to the IRS, adds up to billions in increased taxes for tens of millions of taxpayers.
+The Tax Cuts and Jobs Act now in effect for 2018 no longer allows for employee1 home office deductions.
+This is a significant tax change that, according to the IRS, adds up to billion lost deductions, and increased taxes for over ten million taxpayers.
+The complete elimination of deduction of employee business expenses is one of the major changes of the new tax law.

-I suggest that employers who require employees to work from home should set up an ‘accountable plan’ so that employees can pay for these expenses on a tax-free basis and not as an after-tax expense from net wages.
-The earlier in 2018 that this is considered, the greater the possible tax savings.
+There is a workaround.
+Employers who require employees to work from home should set up an ‘accountable plan’2 for employee home office expenses so that employees can pay for these expenses on a tax-free basis and not as an after-tax expense from net wages.
+The earlier in 2018 that this is considered, the greater the possible tax savings.3

 As an example: assume an employee with $100,000 gross wages formerly deducted $5,000 in home office expenses in order to reduce here income tax expense by $2,000 per year.
 In 2018 this deduction is no longer allowed.
 As an alternative, the employer could arrange to pay the employee $95,000 wages plus a $5,000 home office expense reimbursement through an accountable plan.
 The employer and the employee both save in taxes.
 The employer’s saving might also include a reduction in other taxes and wage-based expenses for a total savings even larger than previously available through the employee’s home office deduction.